 Another wonderful hiking area between the Southern Coromandel towns of Waihi and Paeroa is Karangahake Gorge.
 Home to a spectacular regenerating forest and hiker’s paradise, it is an absolute-must for any nature enthusiast.
 The gorge is filled with old gold mining relics which stand alongside massive Mamaku ferns, swift streams, the stunning stairacase Owharoa Falls and vast rock faces.
 Hiking the trails of Karangahake Gorge offers a glimpse into the dramatic nature of the area’s landscape and history.
 Up in the hills behind the village of Karangahake at Bullswool Farm Park, is the Bush Discovery Trail.
 Here you will earn about native birds and trees, and also visit their Museum, which tells the story of the Southern Coromandel's early Kauri and mining heritage.

-The Bistro at the Falls Retreat, just near the Owharoa Falls offer a superb dining experience and Ohinemuri Estate and the Waikino Station provide great lunch options.
-Within a sort distance a meander through the Waihi Waterlily Gardens, a lovely way to spend the afternoon or catch the Goldfields Railway into Waihi before exploring the Waihi Gold Discovery Centre.
+The Falls Retreat, just near the Owharoa Falls offer a superb dining experience and the Waikino Hotel and the Waikino Station Cafe provide great lunch options.
+Within a sort distance a meander through the Victoria Battery, a lovely way to spend the afternoon or catch the Goldfields Railway into Waihi before exploring the Waihi Gold Discovery Centre.

 A day in the Marine Reserve

-Tours departing from Whitianga include Cathedral Cove Scenic Cruises, Cave Cruzer Adventure Tours, Sea Cave Adventures, Ocean Leopard Tours and The Glass Bottom Boat who all operate morning, afternoon and evening tours of the coves, caves and coastline of Te-Whanganui-A-Hei.Te-Whanganui-A-Hei has its own snorkel trail at Gemstone Bay; designed to help people experience the amazing marine life from under the water.
+Tours departing from Whitianga include Cathedral Cove Scenic Cruises, Cave Cruzer Adventure Tours, Sea Cave Adventures, Ocean Leopard Tours and The Glass Bottom Boat who all operate daily tours of the coves, caves and coastline of Te-Whanganui-o-Hei, the marine reserve.
+Te-Whanganui-o-Hei has its own snorkel trail at Gemstone Bay; designed to help people experience the amazing marine life from under the water.
 Suitable for snorkelers of all ages, the trail includes information buoys with handles attached for snorkelers to hold on to.
 Cave Cruzer Adventure Tours and The Glass Bottom Boat both offer the opportunity to snorkel and swim during your excursion.

 Cathedral Cove Dive and Snorkel and Dive Zone both offer guided snorkel and dive trips every day throughout the summer season.
-Experience breathtaking underwater subtropical scenery with experienced guides taking you to the best dive spots in the reefs, bays and islands of the Reserve.
+Experience breathtaking underwater subtropical scenery with experienced guides taking you to the best dive spots in the reefs, bays and islands of the Reserve and further off the coast.

-Cathedral Cove Kayaking offer a terrific way to discover Te-Whanganui-A-Hei if you prefer to be a participant rather than a spectator.
+Cathedral Cove Kayak Tours offer a terrific way to discover Te-Whanganui-o-Hei if you prefer to be a participant rather than a spectator.
 Paddle through sea caves, interact with marine life and pull up at Cathedral Cove where your guide will make you a well-earned hot cappuccino while you explore the famous stretch of beach.

 Land-lovers can still experience the majesty of the marine reserve on an easy walking track to Cathedral Cove, Gemstone and Stingray Bays.
 The main track is 2.5km and takes approximately 1 hour 30 minutes return.
 There is also a walking track from the western end of Hahei beach up to Cathedral Cove car park to connect with the track to Cathedral Cove.
 Allow an extra 20–30 minutes for this walk.

-Cathedral Cove Water Taxi provides a ferry service between Hahei and Cathedral Cove, every 30 minutes.
-The journey takes 10 minutes and is bound to be the one of the most picturesque taxi trips you’re ever likely to take.
+Cathedral Cove Water Taxi provides a ferry service between Hahei and Cathedral Cove, every 30 minutes over summer.
+The journey takes 10 minutes and is bound to be the one of the most picturesque taxi rides you’re ever likely to take.

-While in Hahei enjoy a visit to The Coromandel Brewing Company, a small brewery making local craft beers to wash down some local seafood and delicious wood-fired oven pizza..
-Cathedral Cove Macadamias is just up the road where you can take in the beautiful surroundings as you take a short walk around the orchard.
-Visit the orchard Shop to purchase a range of Macadamia Products & seasonal produce.
-A short drive back out to the main highway will take you Hot Water Beach, where you can dig your own spa on the beach.
-Hot Waves Cafe and Moko art gallery are well worth the stop.
+While in Hahei enjoy a visit to The Coromandel Brewing Company, a boutique brewery making local craft beers to wash down some local seafood and delicious wood-fired oven pizza.
+Cathedral Cove Macadamias is just up Lees Road where you can take in the beautiful surroundings on a stroll around the orchard.
+Visit the orchard shop to purchase a range of Macadamia Products and seasonal produce.
+A short drive back out to the main highway will take you Hot Water Beach, where you can dig your own spa right on the beach.
+Hot Waves Cafe and Hotties are cafes well worth the stop for lunch.

 Full day: The remote Northern Coromandel